NASA

 Priority lines of effort

-LSI 1 — station expansion
+LSI 1 — station expanded

 Science activeOpen module slots